Journalism Students Graduate on Time

 Time to Degree is the average of the number of years it takes students to graduate.

-What this means: This means that some students graduated in fewer than 4 years, most graduated in 4 years and a few others took longer.
+What this means: This means that some students graduated in fewer than 4 years, most - fully 95 percent - graduated in 4 years and a few others took longer.
 Some students graduate in four or fewer years because they take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.

 Some students may a little longer to graduate because they may be away from campus, doing internships across multiple semesters or taking fewer courses each semester.
 Still others might transfer in from another major or another school and need to catch up on a few courses.